.NET Core SDK overview

 Acquiring the .NET Core SDK

 As with any tooling, the first thing is to get the tools to your machine.
-Depending on your scenario, you can either use the native installers to install the SDK or use the installation shell script.
+Depending on your scenario, you can install the SDK using one of the following methods:

 The native installers are primarily meant for developer's machines.
-The SDK is distributed using each supported platform's native install mechanism, for instance DEB packages on Ubuntu or MSI bundles on Windows.
-These installers will install and set up the environment as needed for the user to use the SDK immediately after the install.
+The SDK is distributed using each supported platform's native install mechanism, such as DEB packages on Ubuntu or MSI bundles on Windows.
+These installers install and set up the environment as needed for the user to use the SDK immediately after the install.
 However, they also require administrative privileges on the machine.
-You can view the installation instructions on the .NET Core installation guide.
+You can find the SDK to install on the .NET downloads page.

-Install scripts, on the other hand, do not require administrative privileges.
-However, they will also not install any prerequisites on the machine; you need to install all of the prerequisites manually.
+Install scripts, on the other hand, don't require administrative privileges.
+However, they also don't install any prerequisites on the machine; you need to install all of the prerequisites manually.
 The scripts are meant mostly for setting up build servers or when you wish to install the tools without admin privileges (do note the prerequisites caveat above).
-You can find more information on the install script reference topic.
-If you are interested in how to set up SDK on your CI build server you can take a look at the SDK with CI servers document.
+You can find more information in the install script reference article.
+If you're interested in how to set up the SDK on your CI build server, see the Using .NET Core SDK and tools in Continuous Integration (CI) article.

-By default, the SDK will install in a "side-by-side" (SxS) manner.
-This means that multiple versions of the CLI tools can coexist at any given time on a single machine.
-How the correct version gets used is explained in more detail in the driver section of .NET Core Command Line Tools topic.
+By default, the SDK installs in a "side-by-side" (SxS) manner, which means multiple versions of the CLI tools can coexist at any given time on a single machine.
+How the version gets picked when you're running CLI commands is explained in more detail in the Select the .NET Core version to use article.

 Send feedback about: